Food By Themes

 Image credit: Wolfgang’s Steakhouse

 For $88++ per person, sample their signature beef such as the Aged Beef Crostini, a dish comprising thick-cut beef stacked atop a crispy baguette slice, as well as the Beef & Mustard Toast.
-Following, end your meal on a sweet note with American desserts such as New York Cheesecake and Key Lime Tart.
+Following, end your meal on a sweet note with American desserts such as New York Style Cheesecake and Panna Cotta.
 The afternoon tea includes two teas, too!

 High tea hours: Daily 2:30pm to 4:30pm

 Afternoon tea doesn’t always have to be all about scones and sandwiches.
-At Peach Garden, you can enjoy their Dim Sum High Tea Buffet that’s affordably priced at $33.80++ per person.
+At Peach Garden, you can enjoy their Dim Sum High Tea Buffet that’s affordably priced at $46++ per person.
+Better yet: the Chinese restaurant has rolled out a 1-for-1 promo on this buffet, exclusively available at Thomson Plaza!

 Buffet hours: Sat-Sun 3pm to 5pm

-Where to go for high tea and afternoon tea in Singapore
+Where to go for afternoon tea in Singapore

 Here are all the places you can get the best afternoon tea in Singapore.
 For other special occasion eateries, check out our guide to romantic restaurants.
 We also have a guide to the best buffets in Singapore!